rte-france/rte-france.github.io/hades2/configuration/ADNLoadFlowParameters.md

 The `minBusesNbInConnectedComponent` property is an optional property that defines the minimum number of buses in a connected component to be computed.
 The default value of this parameter is `1`.

-## minimumReactance
+## minimumReactancePerUnit
+The `minimumReactancePerUnit` property is an optional property that defines the minimal threshold for reactance per unit during ADN export.
+When the resistance **and** reactance of a quad are null, the reactance per unit of this quad is cut to this `minimumReactancePerUnit`.
-The `minimumReactance` property is an optional property that defines the minimal threshold for reactance during ADN export if the [`withMinimumReactance`](#withMinimumReactance) property is set to `true`.
-The default value of this parameter is `0.01`.
+If the reactance per unit of a quad is lower than `minimumReactancePerUnit` **and** if the [`withMinimumReactance`](#withMinimumReactance) property is set to `true`, the reactance per unit of this quad is cut to this `minimumReactancePerUnit`.
+The default value of this parameter is `0.000625`.

 ## minRealisticVoltage
 The `minRealisticVoltage` property is an optional property that defines percentage of minimum realistic voltage regarding